JoBilert/Benzinpreisanalyse/README.md

-# title# Benzinpreisanalyse
+# Benzinpreisanalyse
 Get fuel-prices from http://clever-tanken.de and save them for price-development analysis

 *written in Python 3*

-This Python script uses the website http://clever-tanken.de to get the fuel-price of the stations in your area of choice.
+This Python script uses the website http://clever-tanken.de to get the fuel-price of the **three closest stations** in your area of choice.
 The data is saved into a csv-File for later analysis in an application of your liking.

 ## Usage